juhasipo/JMobster/README.markdown

 If a class doesn't have a special converter class, it should have a toString() method.
 This method is used when converting values that don't have a converter.
 ToString() method implementation should return the value as it should be in the target model file.
-I.e. if it's reprsented in string form, the return value should be quoted appropriately.
+I.e. if it's represented in string form, the return value should be quoted appropriately.

 **Note:** Nested classes have to be static classes in order to work.
 This limitation is due to class